Robert F. Kennedy 1968 presidential campaign: Eugene McCarthy

-After the primaries, McCarthy claimed that RFK had promised in November 1967 that he would not run.
-Prior to entering the race, RFK worried McCarthy lacked a platform, as the latter had rarely spoken about domestic issues.
+After the primaries, Senator Eugene McCarthy claimed that Kennedy had promised in November 1967 that he would not run.
+Prior to entering the race, Kennedy worried McCarthy lacked a platform, as the latter had rarely spoken about domestic issues.
 In mid-March, Ted Kennedy attempted to broker "a political deal" where his brother would remain out of the race, if McCarthy spoke out on domestic problems.
-McCarthy declined and the refusal propelled Schlesinger's unsuccessful suggestion that RFK endorse McCarthy.
-The day before RFK announced his entry into the primary, he told reporters Hayne Johnson and Jack Newfield: "I can't be a hypocrite anymore.
+McCarthy declined and the refusal propelled Schlesinger's unsuccessful suggestion that Kennedy endorse McCarthy.
+The day before Kennedy announced his entry into the primary, he told reporters Hayne Johnson and Jack Newfield: "I can't be a hypocrite anymore.
 I just don't believe Gene McCarthy would be a good president.
 If it had been George McGovern who had run in New Hampshire, I wouldn't have gotten into it.
 But what has McCarthy ever done for the ghettos or for the poor?"

-The day Kennedy announced his entry into the primary, McCarthy reversed his decision to not enter the Indiana primary; he didn't want to help RFK's chances of winning any primaries.
+The day Kennedy announced his entry into the primary, McCarthy reversed his decision to not enter the Indiana primary; he didn't want to help Kennedy's chances of winning any primaries.
 According to Dominic Sandbrook, Kennedy's entry into the primary caused a shift in McCarthy's campaign—McCarthy was forced to further develop his own platform, instead of merely being antagonistic to the Johnson administration's policies.
 Walter LaFeber believed that animosity between the Kennedy and McCarthy campaigns had grown by the end of March.
 Following President Johnson's withdrawal from the primary, McCarthy said: "Up to now Bobby was Jack running against Lyndon.
 Now Bobby has to run against Jack."
 Mills wrote that Kennedy's focus on providing assistance for the poor and powerless during the Indiana primary was meant to highlight an issue that the McCarthy campaign had neglected.
 After his Nebraska victory, Kennedy said that McCarthy supporters should support him to prevent the nomination of Humphrey at the Democratic National Convention.
-McCarthy rebuked RFK's proposals about fixing cities during a late May speech at University of California, Davis.
-The McCarthy campaign believed that if RFK did well enough to survive the California primary, it would lead to a fractured Democratic National Convention where McCarthy would be the alternative for those opposed to both RFK and Humphrey.
-After the California primary, some Kennedy advisors joined the McCarthy campaign with plans for supporting it toward gaining the nomination.
+McCarthy rebuked Kennedy's proposals about fixing cities during a late May speech at University of California, Davis.
+The McCarthy campaign believed that if Kennedy did well enough to survive the California primary, it would lead to a fractured Democratic National Convention where McCarthy would be the alternative for those opposed to both Kennedy and Humphrey.
+After Kennedy's assassination, some Kennedy advisors joined the McCarthy campaign with plans for supporting it toward gaining the nomination.